-NOTE 30.
-PILLAR III DISCLOSURES
+NOTE 30: PILLAR III DISCLOSURES

 Sp Mortgage Bank is part of the Savings Banks Amalgamation and the Savings Banks Group.
-Sp Mortgage Bank's capital adequacy information is included in the information concerning the capital adequacy of the Savings Banks Amalgamation, presented in the consolidated financial statements of the Savings Banks Group.
-The Savings Banks Group publishes the so-called Pillar III capital adequacy information separately at the same time with its financial statements.
+Sp Mortgage Bank's capital adequacy information is included in the information concerning the capital adequacy of the Savings Banks Amalgamation, which the Savings Banks Group publishes separately in connection with the financial statements.
 The Financial Supervisory Authority has granted a permission not to deduct internal holdings of credit institutions included in the Amalgamation from own funds instruments when calculating own funds at the individual institution level and sub-consolidation group level.
 In addition, the Financial Supervisory Authority has granted a permission to apply a O per cent risk weight to internal credit institution liabilities included within the scope of the Amalgamation's joint and several liability.
 These permissions are based on the European Union Capital Requirements Regulation (EU 575/2013) and the Act on the Amalgamation of Deposit Banks (599/2010).
-A copy of the financial statement of the Savings Banks Group is available online at www.saastopankki.fi or at the Savings Banks Union Coop offices at Teollisuuskatu 33, 00510 Helsinki, Finland.
+A copy of the financial statement of the Savings Banks Group is available online at www.saastopankki.fi.